Location and lifestyle

 Australia is a vibrant, inclusive, and amazing place to learn to stand on your own two feet, and the Deakin journey will help you build the groundwork for it.

 Things in Australia will be different than they are at home.
 These are some things that students moving to Australia should think about.

 Health and safety

-English is the language most commonly spoken in Australia, so having strong English language skills will help you not just in your studies but in your day to day life.
-You can choose to complete a course at the Deakin University English Language Institute (DUELI) if you need to improve your English for personal or professional reasons – and your time in Australia will be a great opportunity to improve your conversational English skills.
-As a multicultural nation, you will most likely hear many different languages being spoken in cities like Melbourne and Geelong.
+English is the language most commonly spoken in Australia, so having strong English language skills will help you not just in your studies but in your day-to-day life.
+You can choose to complete a course at the Deakin University English Language Institute (DUELI) if you need to improve your English for personal or professional reasons, and your time in Australia will be a great opportunity to improve your conversational English skills.
+As a multicultural nation, you will hear many different languages being spoken, particularly in cities like Melbourne and Geelong.

 Australia is known for its food and coffee culture, with an abundance of restaurants and cafes for you to enjoy.
 Australia is a multicultural country, so you will be able to find food from all over the world.
 If you are missing something from your home country, Australia has many international shops and markets that will have all the food (and other items) you know and love from home.
 If you don’t want to cook, we have great food at all our campuses with vegetarian, vegan and halal options.

 You will have plenty of opportunities to see the unique Australian wildlife while you are here.
 There are many zoos and sanctuaries only a short drive from each of our campuses, where you will find all the iconic Australian animals everyone has been telling you about.
 There is also plenty of wildlife out in nature reserves and parklands; kangaroos, wallabies, wombats and an assortment of native birdlife.
 If you do see animals in the wild, it is very important not to touch or approach them.
 These animals may be defensive if approached, so it is a good idea to maintain a safe distance when looking and taking photos.